 - Powdery mildew, which first appears as a white powder or film on the grass blades, and then turns to brown patches

-- Fungus problems account for nearly all lawn disease problems; many fungi look like a black powdery film on grass blades
+- Fungus problems (which account for nearly all lawn disease problems); many fungi look like a black powdery film on grass blades

 - Snow molds are often seen in early spring and can appear as patches of gray or white matted turf